Complaints Policy

 1. Getting it right;

-2. Being customer focused;
+2. Being customer focused and fixing it early

 4. Acting fairly and proportionately;